AnubhavRathore09/deepfake-detection-ai/README.md

 ## Project Overview

-Deepfakes use generative models (GANs, diffusion models) to synthesize realistic human faces.
-This project uses CNNs and transfer learning to detect subtle artifacts in such images.
+Deepfakes are created using generative techniques such as GANs and diffusion models to produce highly realistic facial images.
+This project applies convolutional neural networks with transfer learning to identify subtle inconsistencies introduced during synthetic image generation.

 ### Real Data Pipeline (Colab Notebook)